 This slightly oval shaped food dehydrator comes with 5 trays and is expandable up to a total of 9 trays (the 4 additional trays must be purchased separately).
 It has a bottom-mounted fan, no timer, and very limited temperature control..
-As you’ll learn in our review, it seems to have more drawbacks than benefits, yet almost 80% of owners rate this model at 4 or 5 stars.
+As you’ll learn in our review, it seems to have more drawbacks than benefits, yet just over 90% of owners rate this model at 4 or 5 stars.
 Read on to get all the pros & cons!

 For a better value, be sure to check out our Nesco comparison chart, which includes some other models in this price range.